v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

    will go out of scope and get destroyed.
 However, the underlying c++ model object still holds references to them which will eventually result in the segmentation fault.

-3. Declaring equations, state transition networks, and ``OnEvent`` and ``OnCondition`` actions in the :py:meth:`pyCore.daeModel.DeclareEquations` function.
+3. Specification of the model functionality (equations, state transition networks, and ``OnEvent`` and ``OnCondition`` actions) in the :py:meth:`pyCore.daeModel.DeclareEquations` function.

-   .. note:: This function is never called directly by the user and will be called automatically
+   .. topic:: Nota bene

-             by the framework.
+              This function is never called directly by the user and will be called automatically by the framework.

    Initialisation of the simulation object is done in several phases.
 At the point when this function is called by the framework the model parameters, domains, variables etc. are fully initialised.
    Therefore, it is safe to obtain the values of parameters or domain points and use them to create equations at the run-time.

-   .. note:: However, the **variable values** are obviously **not available** at this moment (they get
+   .. topic:: Nota bene

-             initialised at the later stage) and using the variable values during the model specification phase is not allowed.
+              However, the **variable values** are obviously **not available** at this moment (they get initialised at the later stage) and using the variable values during the model specification phase is not allowed.

 A simplest **DAE Tools** model with a description of all steps/tasks necessary to develop a model can be found in the :ref:`whats_the_time` tutorial